rollfash/Design-Portfolio/replit.md

 ### Admin & Error Pages
 - Admin panel has noindex meta tag to prevent search indexing
 - Custom 404 page with noindex and helpful navigation links

+## Translation System

+### Auto-Translation Feature
+The admin panel includes automatic Hebrew-to-English translation powered by OpenAI (via Replit AI Integrations):

+- **Default Behavior**: Auto-translate toggle is enabled by default
+- **When It Works**: When saving a project, any empty English fields (titleEn, descriptionEn, roleEn, locationEn, categoryEn) are automatically translated from their Hebrew counterparts
+- **Translation Provider**: Uses Replit AI Integrations OpenAI endpoint with `gpt-4.1-mini` model
+- **API Endpoint**: `/api/translate` - accepts Hebrew text and returns English translation
+- **Status Check**: `/api/translate/status` - returns whether translation service is available
+- **Cost**: Charged to Replit credits (no external API key required)

+### Admin UI Controls
+- **Toggle Switch**: Located at the bottom of the project edit form, above the save button
+- **Visual Indicator**: Shows translation status and whether auto-translate is enabled
+- **Warning Message**: Displays if translation service is not configured
+- **Save Button**: Shows "מתרגם ושומר..."
+(Translating and saving...) when translation is in progress

+### Implementation Details
+- Translation hook: `client/src/hooks/use-translation.ts`
+- Translation utility: `server/translate.ts`
+- Uses OpenAI chat completions API with system prompt optimized for professional translation
+- Handles errors gracefully - continues saving even if individual field translations fail
+- Only translates fields that have Hebrew content and missing English content